 7. Click Apply (step 7) > Connect.

-After updating to OS X El Capitan, you may have trouble getting your Mac to reconnect Wi-Fi especially after waking from sleep.
-It's hard to offer a single solution to the El Capitan Wi-Fi issues.
-You should start a Time Machine backup before you trying the solutions below.
+After updating to OS X El Capitan, you may have trouble that Wi-Fi is disconnected when Mac goes to sleep.
+It’s hard to offer a single solution to the El Capitan Wi-Fi issues.
+You should start a Time Machine backup before you trying the solutions in the following.

 1. Go to Finder > Click on the File menu > Select New Finder Window > Click on your Mac’s icon.